martafilipa/gan-image-database/results/README.md

 # Subjective Assessment
-In the subjective assessmente there were `8` reference images and a total of `10` different test scenarios.
-To have a complete design of the subjective test, that is every image is compared with every other image, each subject would need to perform `3160` comparisons. evaluations which would lead to a test with an unacceptable long duration.
+In the subjective assessment there were `8` reference images and a total of `10` different test scenarios.
+To have a complete design of the subjective test, that is every image is compared with every other image, each subject would need to perform `3160` comparisons. evaluations which would lead to a test with an unacceptably long duration.
 To lower the number of comparisons and thus the time needed for a subject to perform the pairwise comparison test, an image is not compared to all other images and thus the test follows an incomplete design.

 The pairs of images compared were carefully selected as described next: